manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 **Unplug a PDB**

 A PDB is usable only when you plug it into a CDB.
-Unplugging a PDB disassociates the PDB from a CDB.
+Unplugging a PDB disassociates the PDB from the CDB.

 You can unplug a PDB from a source container and plug it into a destination container on the local or a remote system.
 This process helps in moving PDBs across containers without losing data.